-As every HR team is well aware, today’s labor market is tight.
-But since the current unemployment rate of 3.8% is not expected to rise much in the next few years, recruiters are going to have to change their strategies in order to hire qualified professionals, especially tech talent, for open roles.
+Every HR team is well aware, today’s labor market is tight.
+As a result, recruiters are going to have to change their strategies in order to hire qualified professionals, especially tech talent, for open roles.
 Luckily, there are some simple tricks to hiring in these conditions—like focusing on passive candidates.

 In the past, businesses often had large pools of active candidates to pick from.
 These are professionals who are currently searching for new opportunities, applying directly to jobs at regular intervals.
 They are usually immediately available.

 Passive candidates are professionals who are currently employed and not available immediately.
 These candidates are not actively looking for work and don’t submit applications, though they are often open to new opportunities.

 In fact, the LinkedIn Talent Trends 2014 report revealed that while 25% of fully employed global respondents were actively looking for their next role, 45% of fully employed respondents were open to talking with a recruiter and another 15% were talking to their networks.
 In other words, 60% of respondents were passive candidates who were very open to changing employers.

 Read on to discover why you need to update your strategy and focus on the largest untapped resource for recruiters: passive candidates.

 Sixty-eight percent of HR workers have trouble hiring full-time employees, and they list a “low number of applicants” as the top roadblock they face.
 In other words, there aren’t as many active candidates as before.